 Another member of the Gobi Desert Canoe Club that night was guitarist Ken Brown who currently plays with his own outfit – Jasper Hart Band.
 The original Jasper Hart Band was formed in 1970 and lasted less than two years.
 Although the Jasper Hart identity has been around for over four decades, almost as long as the Junco Partners, the name lay dormant for thirty six years until Ken reformed the band in 2006.

 Prior to the original Jasper Hart Band and the Gobi Desert Kanoo Club, Ken Brown ran and played in a couple of other north east bands.
 His first band, which started in late 1966 was Half Past Thirteen.

 Ken was the guitarist and vocalist with this band alongside drummer, Fred Smith who would become his long-term band mate.
-The bass player was Charlie Foskett who would later play with the Tenth Avenue All-Stars and Sandgate before moving to London.
-More about Charlie and his life as a producer on this site.
+The bass player was Charley Foskett who would later play with the Tenth Avenue All-Stars and Sangate before moving to London.
+More about Charley and his current musical activities can be found on this site.

 Half Past Thirteen did a total of eleven gigs before breaking up in January 1967.
 According to Ken, the band broke up because they weren’t much good!

 Gobi Desert Kanoo Club followed on from Half Past Thirteen with Ken and Dave Yarwood on guitars, Steve Chance on bass, Fred Smith on drums and Brian Johnson on vocals.
 Throughout its lifetime, Gobi Desert Kanoo Club played a total of forty eight gigs, mainly through the Ivan Birchall agency, before splitting up in August 1968.